-- The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis and/or area of applied study. - Prior to graduation, students must complete at least one year of undergraduate-level study in two of the three major European singing languages (Italian, German, and French).
+of the three major European singing languages (Italian, German, and French).
 Students must earn a minimum grade of "C" in these courses.
-Grades of "C-" or below are not accepted. - Students are required to present a public recital following approval by the department.
-Registration for VC655 is a pre-requisite for this approval.
+Grades of "C-" or below are not accepted.
+3.

+Students are required to present a public recital following approval by the department Registration for VC655 is a pre-requisite for this approval.